Live chats - How to remain in control

-Unlike the friends we know in the real world, the people we talk to online can try to convince us to do things, even when we have said no. This might be one person you're chatting to online, or it could be lots of people.
+The people we talk to online can try to convince us to do things, even when we have said no. This might be one person you're chatting to online, or it could be lots of people.
+A tactic we see used in live streaming is encouraging young people to take part in dares, or offering them online gifts or ‘game points’ in exchange for doing something on video.
 Their requests can feel uncomfortable, such as asking you to chat one-to-one, asking for your personal information, or asking you to do sexual things such as taking your clothes off.
 If someone is asking you to do things online that don't feel right, stop and tell someone.

 What does pressure look like online?

-It might not always be obvious when someone is putting you under pressure online.
-It might be lots of compliments, promising gifts or the promise of more followers.
+It can be difficult to spot manipulative behaviour in others, and it might not always be obvious when someone is putting you under pressure online.
+It might be lots of compliments and flattery, promising online gifts or coins, the promise of more followers, or bombarding you with lots of comments.
 This can make young people feel like they need to do what they are being asked, even if they don’t want to.
-Alternatively it might be something more obvious, such as someone saying that bad things will happening to you if you don't do what they're asking.
+Alternatively it might be something more obvious, such as someone saying that bad things will happen to you if you don't do what they're asking.
 These are all elements of pressure and blackmail and this is wrong.

 If people online are asking you to do things that make you feel uncomfortable you can always say no, as difficult as this may feel.
 Even if the people seem nice and the other things they say to you make you feel good, you never have to do something you’re uncomfortable with and you always have a choice.